EliotKhachi/publicZk/202211210512/README.md

 # Natural Key

-A **natural key** in a database is a key that naturally occurs in the table and that is unique.
+A **natural key** is a key that uses meaningful attributes from a table.

 ## Example
 |holiday|year|joy_factor|